Buy Gift Vouchers

 No future dates currently in our calendar.

 Are you a blogger?
-Have you attended this experience and blogged about it?
-Share your views with our growing foodie community!
+Have you attended this experience and blogged

 This is a throughly modern setting for a supperclub and the atmosphere was bright and lively full of anticipation for the dishes to come.
 The food was really unusual for me not having tried much Persian food before but all of it was really delicious and I'm glad that I tried proper Persian food that people eat at home.